 Typically, this includes a CPU, RAM, ROM, I/O ports, communications and a real time clock (RTC).
 In many applications, it is desirable to have a power backup mode which retains RAM data and keeps the RTC running in the event of a system power failure.

 Cymbet’s EnerChip solid state rechargeable batteries are backup power alternatives to traditional bulkier power sources, such as coin cell batteries and super capacitors.

 Information on the design aspects of MCU Power Backup is here :Application Note AN-1027 for MCU power backup >>

-The board shown below illustrates many of the advantages of using an EnerChip rechargeable solid state battery for MCU power backup.
+The board shown above illustrates many of the advantages of using an EnerChip rechargeable solid state battery for MCU power backup.
 The EnerChip is SMT/reflow solderable, permanently attached to the board, has a tiny footprint, lasts the life of product, has no air transportation issues and end of life disposal is the same as the other ICs on the board.
 This NXP Code Red RDB4078 Development board features an NXP LPC4078 MCU with an EnerChip CBC3150 EnerChip for power backup of the MCU real time clock during main power failure.
 Technical specifications for this dev board can be found on the Code Red website.

 EnerChip rechargeable solid state batteries are specifically designed to support a range of currently available microcontrollers from many of the top MCU suppliers including the following:

 - Freescale Kinetis